-- If a member of staff suspects that a girl has suffered or may be at risk of suffering FGM or subject to Forced Marriage they must discuss these concerns with the DSL immediately.
-The DSL will follow ERSCP procedures and contact SAPH by phone. - 2) The DSL or Teacher will follow advice from the SAPH before discussing such concerns with parents or carers. - 3) If a member of staff discovers by disclosure by the victim, or peer, or physical evidence (which is highly unlikely for a member of school staff) that FGM has taken place.
-The DSL must be informed immediately and a referral to SAPH, which is effectively a referral to the police made initially by phone.
+- 1) If a member of staff suspects that a girl has suffered or may be at risk of suffering FGM or subject to Forced Marriage they must discuss these concerns with the DSL immediately.
+The DSL will follow ERSCP procedures and contact SaPH by phone.
+If the child is believed to be in immediate risk, the police should be contacted on 999. - 2) The DSL or Teacher will follow advice from the SaPH before discussing such concerns with parents or carers. - 3) If a member of staff discovers by disclosure by the victim, or peer, or physical evidence (which is highly unlikely for a member of school staff) that FGM has taken place.
+The DSL must be informed immediately and a referral to SaPH, which is effectively a referral to the police made initially by phone.

-In this case, if the member of staff is a teacher (or employed to carry out teaching duties) the referral to SAPH will be made by this teacher with the guidance and support of the DSL.
+In this case, if the member of staff is a teacher (or employed to carry out teaching duties) the referral to SaPH will be made by this teacher with the guidance and support of the DSL.
 For other staff such a referral will be made by the DSL but this will need to identify the member of staff and the information they have reported.